theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/sufi-islam/part-1/index.md

     - term: "Tazkiyah"
       def: "The purification of the soul, cleansing ego and illusion to prepare for divine proximity."

+# 📚 References
 references:
   title: "Sources & Study Path"
-  intro: "Texts and commentaries illuminating Barzakh, purification, and ascent in Sufi cosmology."
+  intro: "Foundational Sufi works on Barzakh, purification, annihilation, and the imaginal ascent — from the early masters to modern scholars."
   readings:
     - title: "Iḥyāʾ ʿUlūm al-Dīn — Abū Ḥāmid al-Ghazālī"
-      desc: "Chapters on death, the soul, and purification through remembrance."
+      desc: "Classical manual of the inner sciences of the soul; includes the Book of Death and the Afterlife on purification and remembrance."
-    - title: "The Futūḥāt al-Makkiyya — Ibn ʿArabī"
+    - title: "The Futūḥāt al-Makkiyya (The Meccan Revelations) — Muḥyī al-Dīn Ibn ʿArabī"
-      desc: "Detailed mapping of Barzakh, the imaginal realm, and the stations of ascent."
+      desc: "Vast cosmology detailing Barzakh, the imaginal realm, and the soul’s ascent through stations of proximity."
+    - title: "Rūḥ al-Quds (The Spirit of Sanctity) — Ibn ʿArabī"
+      desc: "Reflections on the perfected human as divine mirror, articulating fanāʾ and baqāʾ as states of realisation."
     - title: "Masnavi-ye Maʿnavi — Jalāl al-Dīn Rūmī"
-      desc: "Verses on the soul’s metamorphosis through love and fire."
+      desc: "Poetic teaching on transformation through love and surrender; metaphors of fire, polishing, and divine reflection."
-    - title: "Rūḥ al-Quds — Ibn ʿArabī"
+    - title: "Kashf al-Maḥjūb — ʿAlī Hujwīrī"
-      desc: "On spiritual transformation and the perfecting of the human mirror."
+      desc: "Earliest comprehensive Persian treatise on Sufism, describing stages of unveiling and the Barzakh of the heart."
   scholarly:
     - author: "Annemarie Schimmel"
       year: "1975"